UCI Anti-doping Programme

 An organisation that is central to the fight against doping in cycling, the Cycling Anti-Doping Foundation (CADF) has gained ISO certification and is independent of the UCI.
 The CADF is mandated by the UCI to:

-- provide scientific and administrative support to the Legal Anti-Doping Service for case management,
+- Provide support to the UCI Legal Anti-Doping Services (LADS);

-- provide administrative support to the UCI Scientific Adviser on the management of Therapeutic Use Exemptions (TUE)
+- Provide administrative support to the Therapeutic Use Exemptions (TUE) Committee;

 The independence of the CADF was significantly reinforced in September 2013 when its Board was completely renewed.
-The CADF is chaired by the former President of the UCI Anti-Doping Commission (who resigned this post to take up the chairmanship of CADF), Dr George Ruijsch Van Dugteren, and comprises three members who are independent of the UCI: two legal experts, Mr Christophe Misteli and Mr Thomas Capdevielle, and financial expert Mr Yvan Haymoz.
+The CADF is chaired – ad interim – by Mr Rune Andersen, a renowned anti-doping expert, and comprises three members who are independent of the UCI: two legal experts, Mr Christophe Misteli and Mr Thomas Capdevielle, and a financial expert, Mr Yvan Haymoz.

-Previously, the legal management of potential doping cases was conducted by the UCI Legal Service.
-The new Legal Anti-Doping Service has been set up as a unit separate from the rest of the UCI in order to afford this function greater independence.
-The working relationships between the members of this Service and other UCI employees will be subject to strict guidelines.
-In particular, the Legal Anti-Doping Service will not receive any instructions from the UCI Management.
+Until October 2013, the legal management of potential doping cases was conducted by the UCI Legal Service.
+Nowadays, the LADS is set up as a unit separate from the rest of the UCI in order to afford this function greater independence.
+The working relationships between the members of this Service and other UCI employees is subject to strict guidelines.
+In particular, the LADS do not receive any instructions from the UCI Management.

 The UCI external legal counsel